Retiring early might seem like a pipe dream, but it’s not — if you know what steps you need to take, that is.

 1. Create an Early Retirement Plan

-Free online tools and calculators can help you figure out what it will cost for to retire at the age of your choosing and how much cash you will need to accumulate in order to live comfortably.
+Free online tools and calculators can help you figure out what it will cost to retire at the age of your choosing and how much cash you will need to accumulate in order to live comfortably.
 A solid plan can help direct all your actions toward reaching the goal of an earlier retirement with less stress.

 2. Redefine ‘Comfortable Retirement’